Razyapoo/KGBClusteringDocumentation/glossary.md

 <h3 id="checkbox-glossary">Checkbox</h3>

-The "Scaling options" checkbox is located in the top right corner of the graph area and allows the user to select whether to group clusters, zoom in/out, or both options.
+The "Scaling options" checkbox is located in the top right corner of the graph area and allows the user to select whether to group clusters globally, or locally, zoom in/out, or combine these options.
 See Figure 6 below for more detail.

 <p align="center">
     <img src="img/scaling_options.png" alt="scaling-options" title="Scaling options" width="200"/><br/>